Italy - What was the best? Worst? And where were we blown?

 Sincerely, Therese

-• Thank you! ❤️ It was a very good road trip, not much I would do differently in the time we had.
+• Thank you please! ❤️ It was a very good road trip, not much I would do differently in the time we had.
 Budget is very difficult!
-We try to live a bit outside the center, so we can both save money and park the car.
-In addition, it is usually easier to find larger rooms that take an extra bed outside the city center.
+We try to prefer to live a little outside the center, so we can both save money and park the car.
+In addition, it is usually easier to find larger rooms that take an extra bed outside the center.
 I'd say we paid around SEK 1500 per night (for 3 people with breakfast) in most places, with the exception of Venice (where it can be as expensive as it gets - but worth spending a little extra).
-Food is not that expensive if you stick to neighborhood restaurants and eat lighter for lunch.
+Food is not so expensive if you stick to neighborhood restaurants and eat lighter for lunch.
 In addition, it is usually the small places that are the best.
-After all, you can always avoid toll motorways and save a few hundred Norwegian kroner per day.
+After all, you can always avoid toll motorways and save a few hundred Swedish kroner per day.
 The distances are not that great and it uses less petrol than you might think.
 In addition, the rental cars are small and drag a little.

 Hope it helped a little along the way and hope you get off to Italy!
 It's a route that really takes you to some of Italy's real highlights!